gucci-ninja/Soft-Eng-Lecture-Notes/4A/3Y03/README.md

 ### Chapter 7 - Point Estimation of Parameters
 - first going to go through terminology
-- a parameter (usually denoted by //theta) is any numerical deatuer of your data set/population
+- a parameter (usually denoted by θ) is any numerical deatuer of your data set/population
 - examples of parameters
-    - //mu mean
+    - μ mean
-    - //sigma//_2 variance
+    - σ₂ variance
-    - //sigma std deviation
+    - σ std deviation
 - recall that a random sample is a particular instance of a set of independent and indetically distributed RVs
-- a statistic is any function of X//_1,...,X<sub>n</sub>
+- a statistic is any function of X₁,...,X<sub>n</sub>
     - sample mean calculation is a statistic
     - sample variance, S//^2
-- given a parameter, //theta an estimator for //theta is a statistic
+- given a parameter, θ an estimator for θ is a statistic
     - notebook

 #### Sampling Dist and Central Limit Theorem